ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 A member's percentage interest in this LLC shall be computed as a fraction, the numerator of which is the total of a member's capital account and the denominator of which is the total of all capital accounts of all members.
 This fraction shall be expressed in this agreement as a percentage, which shall be called each member's "percentage interest" in this LLC.

 ### Membership Voting
-Except as otherwise may be required by the Articles of Organization, Certificate of Formation or a similar organizational document, other provisions of this operating agreement, or under the laws of this state, each member shall vote on any matter submitted to the membership for approval in proportion to the member's percentage interest in this LLC.
+Except as otherwise may be required by the Certificate of Formation, other provisions of this operating agreement, or under the laws of this state, each member shall vote on any matter submitted to the membership for approval in proportion to the member's percentage interest in this LLC.
 Further, unless defined otherwise for a particular provision of this operating agreement, the phrase "majority of members" means the vote of members whose combined votes equal more than 60% of the votes of all members in this LLC.

 ### Compensation
 Members shall not be paid as members of the LLC for performing any duties associated with such membership, including management of the LLC.
 Members may be paid, however, for any services rendered in any other capacity for the LLC, whether as officers, employees, independent contractors or otherwise.

 ### Members' Meetings
-The LLC shall not provide for regular members' meetings.
+The LLC shall provide for an annual members' meeting, within 90 days of rhe end of the business year, which may take place online or in person.
+The LLC shall provide for a quarterly officers' meeting, which may take place online or in person.

 ### Membership Certificates
 This LLC shall be authorized to obtain and issue certificates representing or certifying membership interests in this LLC.
-Each certificate shall show the name of the LLC, the name of the member, and state that the person named is a member of the LLC and is entitled to all the rights granted members of the LLC under the Articles of Organization, Certificate of Formation or a similar organizational document, this operating agreement and provisions of law.
+Each certificate shall show the name of the LLC, the name of the member, and state that the person named is a member of the LLC and is entitled to all the rights granted members of the LLC under the Certificate of Formation, this operating agreement and provisions of law.

-Each membership certificate shall be consecutively numbered and signed by one or more officers of this LLC.
+Each membership certificate shall be consecutively numbered and signed by the acting Secretary of this LLC.
 The certificates shall include any additional information considered appropriate for inclusion by the members on membership certificates.
 The records book of this LLC shall contain a list of the names and addresses of all persons to whom certificates have been issued, show the date of issuance of each certificate, and record the date of all cancellations or transfers of membership certificates.

 ## Tax and Financial Provisions